bdoms/gae_blog/readme.md

 `app.yaml` into your project's top level `app.yaml`.
 After doing that, starting the development server and going to `/blog` will be handled by `gae_blog`.

+Before deploying to production, be sure to replace the `secret_key` in the `blog.py` script with randomized output for security.
+It's recommended that you copy this file into your own project so that you can modify it and commit the changes.
+Note that this script is also the place where you need to define your URL routes.

 Go to `/blog/admin` to configure your blog, post to it, and moderate comments.